-Easy water saving tips in and around your home.
+Here's some easy water savings tips in and around your home:

 Saving water outdoors:

-- use a bucket to wash your boat or bike - only use the hose to rinse off.
+• Use a bucket to wash your boat, bike etc - only use the hose to rinse off.

 In the laundry:

-- load up the washing machine - make sure every load is a full one.
-Saves 125 litres per full wash
+• Load up the washing machine, make sure every load is full.
+Saves 125 litres per full wash.

 In the bathroom

-- check your toilet for leaks - put a few drops of food colouring into the toilet cistern.
-If it appears in the bowl without flushing, you have a leak that needs repairing.
+• Check your toilet for leaks.
+Put a few drops of food colouring into the toilet cistern.
+If it appears in the bowl without flushing, you've got a leak that needs fixing.
 Leaks waste up to 32,000 litres per month.
 Watch a video on how to fix a leaking toilet

 If you're planning to renovate or build

-- install water-saving shower heads or flow restrictors - saves 30 litres per shower.
+• Install water-saving shower heads or a flow restrictor - saves 30 litres per shower.

 In the kitchen: